LightBDD/LightBDD.Tutorials/WebApiServiceTests/Readme.md

 ### Verifying the scenario outcome with `then` steps

-The `then` steps are very similar to the previous ones in structure.
-The difference is that they should focus verify the scenario outcome.
+The `then` steps are very similar in structure to the previous ones.
+The difference is that they should focus on verification of the scenario outcome.

 Let's take a look at few of those:
 ```c#